biojava/biojava.github.io/_wikis/BioJava:CookBook:AAPROP:xmlfiles.md

 ### Minimum

-Also, for ease of understanding and manipulation, we have also defined another two files which are the <b>minimum</b> requirements for the above two files.
+Also, for ease of understanding and manipulation, we have also defined another two files which are contains the <b>minimum</b> requirements needed.
 [MinElementMass.xml](BioJava:CookBook:AAPROP:MinElementMass.xml "wikilink")
 and
 [MinAminoAcidComposition.xml](BioJava:CookBook:AAPROP:MinAminoAcidComposition.xml "wikilink").